 - Later Required Beginning Age.
-For those who have not already reached age 70 1/2 by the end of 2019 (meaning they were born on or before June 30, 1949), they can delay taking their required minimum distributions until the April 1st of the year they reach 72, rather than 70 1/2.
+For those who have not already reached age 70 1/2 by the end of 2019 (meaning they were born after June 30, 1949), they can delay taking their required minimum distributions until the April 1st of the year they reach 72, rather than 70 1/2.
 If you were born after June 30, 1949, you can still choose to withdraw without penalty, other than paying taxes on the amount withdrawn, any time after age 59 1/2, you just don't have to do so quite as early.

 - A Shorter Time Period for Withdrawing from Inherited IRAs.
 Up until now, anyone who inherited a retirement plan who was not a spouse of the deceased owner had to begin taking minimum distributions the following year, but could take them out based on their own life expectancy, meaning that a younger person could stretch out the withdrawals and enjoy the tax deferral for many years.
 Under the new rules, with some exceptions, inherited IRAs must now be entirely withdrawn within 10 years of the death of the initial owner.
-This restrictions only applies to those retirement plans inherited after this year.
+This restrictions only applies to those retirement plans inherited after 2019.

 - The Exceptions.
 The New Inherited IRA rules don't apply to spouses of the deceased owner who can continue to convert inherited IRAs to their own ownership.
 In addition, there are exceptions for: